 "Does this sound like something you would like to accept?"

 If Yes: "Great.
 In order to complete the sales process I first need you to fax over a copy of your most recent electric bill.
 Let me give you our fax # 1-800-723-6446.
 Please mark it to the attention of………I'll fax you over the Enrollment Packet.
 It contains the service agreement for your review and signature along with an agency letter for you to complete and sign as well."
-The agency letter enables Enron to obtain electricity usage data related to your accounts from your utility on your behalf.
+The agency letter enables Enron to obtain electricity usage and other relevant customer data related to your accounts from your utility .
 I’ll also fax to you a disclosure label which provides an outline of the electricity service being provided by Enron Energy

 Services.
 Please let me know if you have any questions about the service agreement, the letter, or the disclosure label.

 If No, probe why?: "Please review the marketing materials that I'm faxing over.
 We can discuss this again in the near future.
-When would be a good time to call you back to continue our discussion? [establish date and time for call back].
+When would be a good time to call you back to continue our discussion? [establish date and time for call back – make sure that telemarketer does not press too hard on this].
 At that point, I can also answer any questions you might have regarding the product or the marketing materials."

 Close the Deal